dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 $ ng g component core/header --is --no-spec
 # create LoadingComponent with inline styles, inline template, no container, and no .spec file:
 $ ng g component core/loading --is --it --flat --no-spec
+# create ErrorComponent with inline styles, inline template, no container, and no .spec file:
+$ ng g component core/error --is --it --flat --no-spec
 # create Dog type interface:
 $ ng g interface core/dog
 # create DogDetail type interface: